julzaza/wildwitchherbs/_posts/2025-07-01-lunar-gardening-folklore.md

 ### Waxing Moon – The Rising Tide
 - Plant herbs that grow above ground: **mugwort**, **tulsi**, **basil**, **chamomile**, **motherwort**.
 - Ideal for attraction work and strength spells.
-- In parts of India, seeds were soaked and whispered over during the waxing crescent — not prayer, but pact.
+- In parts of India, seeds were soaked and whispered over during the waxing crescent.
+It was not a prayer, but a pact.

 ### Full Moon – The Bright Edge
 - Harvest leafy herbs and flowers.